 There are 4 time slots available per day which can be booked through their website’s Party section.
 Another great option is to gift someone this unique experience with a gift card.
 A really neat bonus is the ability to add personalized messages on the movie screen if you’re hosting a birthday, retirement, or want to surprise your guests.
 They also play previews and commercials from the time the film was released – how cool!

-How to Order Homemade Popcorn & Cotton Candy
+How to Order Homemade Popcorn and Cotton Candy

 Fun Facts About Stratford’s Little Prince Cinema